-The Norwich University of the Arts is offering a range of merit-based scholarships for the academic year 2018-2021.
-These opportunities are awarded to new international students for pursuing undergraduate and postgraduate programme.
+The Norwich University of the Arts is offering a range of merit-based scholarships for the academic year 2018-2019.
+These scholarships are awarded to new international students for pursuing undergraduate and postgraduate programme.

 The Norwich University of the Arts is a public university, based on a single site in the centre of Norwich, in the United Kingdom.
 It is a higher education specialising in art, design and media.

 NUA requires all students to satisfy the English language requirements set by UK Visa and Immigration.
 Typically students are asked to achieve an overall score of 6.0 with 5.5 in each section of the UKVI approved IELTS exam.